pspriyankit/Movie-Recommender-System/README.md

 The `movie_recommender_system.ipynb` contains the step wise process of Loading , data cleaning , Model building and dumping the results in pickle files

 Later the pickle files were used in `app.py` that contains the UI code which was later deployed on the heroku platform for the users utility.

+`Procfile` and `setup.sh` contain the configuration details to setup the environment for the deployment on Heroku